 You need to ensure that relevant, authoritative sources confirm the facts you are providing to Google on your Entity Home.
 Google thrives on repetition when it comes to Knowledge Panels since repetition builds up confidence.

-3. Create an Infinite, Self-Confirming Loop for the Actor
+3. Create an Infinit Self-Confirming Loop of Corroboration for the Actor

-Ideally, every corroborative source you corrected in step 2 should link back to the Entity Home.
+Ideally, every corroborative source you corrected in step 2 should link back to the actor’s Entity Home.
 This ensures Google accepts your decision about which webpage it uses as the authoritative reference for facts about the actor.
-It also creates an infinite loop of confirmation that educates Google.
+It also creates an infinite self-confirming loop of corroboration that educates Google.

 As a human, repetition can get annoying.
 For a machine trying to understand the world, repetition is the one thing it craves.